fshermann/real-time-stocks/README.md

 - Testing.
 SInce most of this was database ops, unit tests would require mocking.
 I would like to add those to help improve the overall robustness of the app.
 - Adding a linter/formatter would be important as well.
 - Document API with OpenAPI spec.
+- Add filtering and search for the frontend stock component.
+- Overall polish and visual design of frontend could be improved dramatically.